QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 Before a new Minecraft version jar is published to Mojang's servers, it goes through a process called *obfuscation*, where the human-readable class, field and method names are simplified to just a few letters, mainly to optimize the file size.
-In addition, obfuscation makes code very difficult to understand, because most names are replaced by a few random letters.
+In addition, obfuscation makes code very difficult to understand, because those simplified names aren't just contractions of the real names, they're completely random letters.
 This is where mappings come into play.

 A mapping is just a change from one name to another, in most cases an obfuscated name to a human readable one.
 Each mapping may also have extra metadata, like documentation.
 A set of mappings is called a "mapping set" or more often